Archive What it means to be cyberbullied

 One day, Valeria Kovtun received a message from one of her followers on Instagram, showing her a screenshot of a profile under a different name, but with her pictures and data!

-Instagram removed the fake account shortly after Valeria reported it, but she was left scared with the thought of numerous fake accounts existing with her data on different platforms.
+Instagram removed the fake account shortly after Valeria reported it, but she was left scared by the thought of numerous fake accounts existing with her data on different platforms.

 Eventually, Facebook blocked her profile and luckily, Google identified the hack and let Valeria change her password.
 Even though she came out victorious, the fear remained…